apache/qpid/cpp/README.txt

 In C++ distributions:

-   ./configure && make - compiles all sources

-   make check - runs tests

-   make install - installs the client and daemon
+   cmake .        # Generates code and makefiles make test      # Runs tests make install   # Installs the client and daemon

-In some distributions, no ./configure file is provided.
-To create the ./configure file, you must have autotools installed.
-Run ./bootstrap from the qpid/cpp directory, then follow the above instructions.

 The INSTALL notes contain more detailed information on compiling and installing this software.